Masala Milk Recipe (Masala Doodh)

 About Masala Milk

-It is easy to make and needs just a handful of ingredients which are mostly available in any Indian kitchen.
+It is easy to make and needs just a handful of ingredients, which are mostly available in any Indian kitchen.

-In summer, you can chill it for a few hours and serve chilled over a few ice cubes.
+In summer, you can chill it for a few hours and serve it chilled over a few ice cubes.

 Ingredients

 Milk – I use whole milk (full-fat milk) to make masala doodh because it makes my drink rich and creamy.
-But if you want to make it low calorie, then you can use low-fat or skim milk.
+But if you want to make it low-calorie, then you can use low-fat or skim milk.

 You can also use date puree as a natural sweetener.